Vectorial1024/ExpressBusServices/README.md

 Because this mod is very small and simple, I am open-sourcing this to everyone out there.

+## Types of Transportation Covered

+These transportation types are currently covered by this mod:

+- Buses; as a result of game mechanics, the following transportation types are also covered:
+  - Evacuation buses
+  - Tourism buses
+  - Intercity buses

+These transportation types will NEVER be covered by this mod because it will not make sense:

+- Cruisers
+- Airplanes
+- Cable cars
+- Ferries

+These transpotation types will not be covered by this mod because they will become unrealistic:

+- Metros
+- Trains
+- Blimps
+- Monorails
+- Helicopters

+These transportation types will be likely to be covered in the future:

+- Trolleybuses

+These transportation types are asking very good questions:

+- Trams

 # Motivation

 This mod aims to salvage vanilla CSL buses from being borderline unusable to being competitive against metro and tram lines.